Today, we’re reviewing the Echanfit magnetic rowing machine. There are two versions of the machine, the R49, and R42, but they’re basically the same.

 - ~67 lbs.

-As I say in all my reviews, just clear out space, lay everything out neatly, follow the instructions, and take your time!
+As always, just clear out space, lay everything out neatly, follow the instructions, and take your time.

 Pros and Cons

 - Easy to assemble

 - Pivoting footrests (can be pro or con)

 According to Echanfit Customer Service, the warranty info is as follows:

 - Refund for Quality Issues: 30-Days